What happens when I use CDR?#

 The CDR workflow in Mitiq is divided in two steps: Generating circuits, both for a classical simulator and on the intended backend, and then performing the inference from measurements to obtain a noise mitigated expectation value.#

-The CDR workflow Figure above shows a schema of the implementation of CDR in Mitiq.
-Similarly to ZNE and PEC, also CDR in Mitiq is divided in two main stages: The first one of circuit generation and the second for inference of the mitigated value.
-However, in CDR, the generation of quantum circuits is different, as it involves the generation of training circuits.
-The division of CDR into training, learning and prediction stages is shown in the figure below.
+Similarly to ZNE and PEC, CDR is divided in two main stages: first, one of circuit generation and a second for inference of the mitigated value.
+In CDR, the generation of quantum circuits is different, as it involves the generation of training circuits.

 ../_images/cdr_diagram2.png